wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 counted how many images ANO needs to make me feel it is REALLY finished in terms of graphics, and then how much it would cost me, and the decision is: no way (it would take two my full monthly salaries).
-Current cost of ANO amounts to just about 330 euros (more or less, since I pay in PLN, and Sigil paid in dollars).
+Current cost of ANO amounts to just about 330 euros (more or less, since I pay in PLN, and Sigil paid in dollars, assuming he paid a bit more for the portraits than I).

 SO YOU WANT TO CREATE A SEQUEL?
 -------------------------------